Exploring the benefits of green tea for your skin

 Green tea baths

-Although many people prefer the speed of showers, the love affair with tub baths has been around for centuries.
-But if you thought herbal or Epsom bath salts and bubbles were the limit for an indulgent bath, thing again…
+Although many people prefer the speed of showers, the love affair with tub baths has existed for centuries.
+But if you thought herbal or Epsom bath salts and bubbles were the limit for an indulgent bath, think again…

 Try a green tea bath.
-The idea is to steep your tea of choice for 15 minutes then add it to your bathwater.
+The idea is to steep your tea for 15 minutes, then add it to your bathwater.
 Research supports the benefits of tea when bathing because of its antioxidant and antimicrobial qualities.
-The skin is the largest organ in the body and bathing with tea allows the body to absorb the tea and nutrients significantly faster than by drinking tea.
+The skin is the largest organ in the body, and bathing with tea allows it to absorb the tea and nutrients significantly faster than when drinking it.

 Here are several benefits of a tea bath…